Stray Kids (TV program): Background and concept

-In late July 2017, it was reported that JYP Entertainment (JYPE), was set to premiere a new season of their 2015 reality show Sixteen - which debuted Twice - in the second half of the year.However, it was revealed the next month that the agency would launch a male idol debut project with a completely different concept from Sixteen.
+In late July 2017, it was reported that JYP Entertainment (JYPE), was set to premiere a new season of their 2015 reality show Sixteen - which debuted Twice - in the second half of the year.
+However, it was revealed the next month that the agency would launch a male idol debut project with a completely different concept from Sixteen.
 The show began airing in October 2017 and the line up of the group was finalized in December, with the group having their official debut showcase in March 2018.

-Rather than individuals surviving to become a team, the team was pre-selected and trainees would perform self-composed songs, working towards the goal of debuting together.
-They were judged based on individual abilities and teamwork through unexpected missions, aiming to win the "trainees versus JYP" survival.
+Rather than individuals surviving to form a team, the team was pre-selected and trainees would perform self-composed songs, working towards the goal of debuting together.
+They were judged based on individual abilities and teamwork through various missions.
 The show also featured the behind-the-scenes look at the daily lives of trainees and their yearly showcase held in August.

 On September 21, JYPE revealed the show's title, Stray Kids, along with its logo and social media channels.
-The first image teaser featuring the nine members was unveiled on October 9.
+Featuring the originally nine members, now eight members, the first image teaser was unveiled on October 9.

+Original songs

+Over the course of the 10-episode series, the members were tasked with writing original music as part of their missions.
+Each song was later released on their pre-debut EP Mixtape.